HMS Thetis (N25): As HMS Thetis

 Thetis was built by Cammell Laird in Birkenhead, England and launched on 29 June 1938.
 After completion, trials were delayed because the forward hydroplanes jammed, but eventually started in Liverpool Bay under Lieutenant Commander Guy Bolus.
 Thetis left Birkenhead for Liverpool Bay to conduct her final diving trials, accompanied by the tug Grebe Cock.
 As well as her normal complement of 59 men she was carrying technical observers from Cammell Laird and other naval personnel, a total of 103 men.
 The first dive was attempted at about 14:00 on 1 June 1939.
 The submarine was too light to dive, so a survey of the water in the various tanks on board was made.
 One of the checks was whether the internal torpedo tubes were flooded.

 Lieutenant Frederick Woods, the torpedo officer, opened the test cocks on the tubes.
 Unfortunately, the test cock on tube number 5 was blocked by some enamel paint so no water flowed out even though the bow cap was open.
 Prickers to clear the test cocks had been provided but they were not used.
 This combined with a confusing layout of the bow cap indicators — they were arranged in a vertical line with 5 at the bottom (2,1,4,3,6, and then 5) and the "Shut" position for tube 5 on the dial was the mirror image of tube 6 above it — led to the inner door of the tube being opened.
-The inrush of water caused the bow of the submarine to sink to the seabed 150 ft below the surface.
-How the outer door (bow cap) to Tube 5 became open to the sea is unknown: Woods maintained that not more than 10 minutes before he opened the tube all the indicators were at "Shut".
+The inrush of water filled the first compartment, and it was not possible to shut that compartment off completely, so a second one filled with water as well, causing the submarine to sink to the seabed 150 ft below the surface.
+How the outer door (bow cap) to Tube 5 became open to the sea is unknown: Woods maintained that not more than 10 minutes before he opened the tube, all the indicators were at "Shut".

+Later in the night, the crew attempted to reduce the submarine's weight.
+They could do nothing about the water which had flooded in, but, by pumping out drinking water and fuel, they managed to raise the stern so that about 18 feet of it then emerged above the surface of the water, enabling the destroyer to see the stern in daylight.